 - Netstorm has several towers whose only function is to absorb the enemy shots, with no attack whatsoever.
 Technically, any building would suffice, but the towers automatically switch the attention to themselves and usually have higher HP.
 The Bulwark takes the trope Up to Eleven (and the price is appropriate).

 - This is how Sins Of The Prophets implements the Halcyon-class (not to be confused with the Autumn-class pioneered by the Pillar of Autumn) - it has pathetic firepower for how late it is available, but it has almost capital ship-level durability.

-- The British Commonwealth from Company of Heroes can be best summed as the Stone Wall.
+- The British Commonwealth from Company of Heroes pretty much relies on defense for their modus operandi.
 Their abilities allow you to create trenches, emplacements, and provide defensive buffs.
 For an example of units, the Royal Engineer's Churchill tank can be their best example.
 While they're sluggish and have a weak cannon, they're well-armored on all sides that reduces penetration.

 - The basic Protoss Zealot in StarCraft and its sequel is like this overall in the grand scheme of things.
 Their 16-damage note attack combined with a total 160 (150 in StarCraft 2) Hit Points may look intimidating, but the attack has a moderate "cooldown", and is actually two 8-damage attacks note (one Laser Sword on each arm) meaning that armor is applied twice to their attack.
 This weakness is obvious when fighting Ultralisks who have up to 6 armor points with upgrades.